 10 Study Skills For High School Students

 These study skills will set your high school student up for success in all fields wether it be performing well on homework assignments, classroom quizzes and tests, and standardized testing.
-My freshman has excellent study skills and I don’t have to worry about her knowing what to do or how to do it because we have worked on her study skills all along and she knows when to come to us for help.

 1. Boost Brain Power